Why Runners Should Incorporate Weightlifting into their Training

 Tips for Beginning Runners to Start Weightlifting

 As a beginning runner, incorporating weightlifting into your training routine can seem daunting.
 However, with the right approach and mindset, you can successfully integrate strength training for runners into your schedule.
-Here are some tips to help you get started with runners' weight training:
+Here are some tips to help you get started with runners weight training:

 1. Learn proper form and technique: Before diving into weightlifting, it's crucial to learn the correct form and technique for each exercise.
 This will help prevent injuries and ensure you're targeting the right muscle groups.
 Consider working with a personal trainer or attending a weightlifting class specifically designed for runners to learn the basics.